Out-of-Order Membership in Regular Languages: Problem Statement and First Results

 \subparagraph*{Fooling sets for lower bounds.} We now introduce \emph{fooling sets} as a general technique to prove unconditional lower bounds, and showcase fooling sets to show a linear space lower bound on the specific language $\Sigma^* aa \Sigma^*$.
-Our fooling sets are an out-of-order analogue of standard techniques used for the state complexity of regular languages when reading words from left to right, e.g., to show that any deterministic automaton for the language $L_n = \Sigma^* a \Sigma^n$ must have at least $2^{n+1}$ states.
+Our fooling sets are an out-of-order analogue of standard techniques (see, e.g., \cite[Definition~2]{Hospodar2018} for a similar notion) used for the state complexity of regular languages when reading words from left to right, e.g., to show that any deterministic automaton for the language $L_n = \Sigma^* a \Sigma^n$ must have at least $2^{n+1}$ states (see \cite[Example~2.13]{hopcroft2006introduction} which proceeds along similar lines).